 Areas of interest: Leadership and culture; philosophy; corporate governance; collective impact and partnership models.

 MBChB, MBA, BHB, FRACGP, GAICD, Dip A&E Med

-Experience: General Practitioner since 1984, Company Director (NZ, UK, Australia) since 1983, Business Consultant/Auditor since 1986, Director (currently Chair) General Practice Gold Coast since 2011.
-Director General Practice Training Queensland
+Experience: General Practitioner since 1984, Company Director (NZ, UK, Australia) since 1983, Business Consultant/Auditor since 1986, Director of Gold Coast PHN and Improve Australia.

 Areas of interest: Clinical teaching (Registrars), Corporate Governance, Not for Profit Organisations, Financial Performance and Auditing, Change Management, Econometric Modelling of Health Care Systems.

 Experience: Chief Executive, Patient Opinion Australia; Director - CFEP Pty Ltd, Assoc.
 Professor for School of Medicine, Griffith University and Hon.
 Senior Research Fellow School of Medicine, University of Exeter, UK; and Board Director for Health Leaders Australia.